ignotur/pulsar_distances/README.md

 File `int_real_d.cpp` contains the Galactic distance prior f_D (D).

-File `P_D (D | varpi)` combines prior and conditional probability and computes posterior for any distance restricted by 100 kpc (prior is normalised only up until this distance).
+File `posterior.cpp` combines prior and conditional probability and computes posterior for any distance restricted by 100 kpc (prior is normalised only up until this distance).

 ## Troubleshooting